 I know, most of you’d rather argue with me that ads are annoying.
 Yes, they are annoying.
 Only when you put excessive ads on the website.
-If you have average content length of 1200 words, you should put max 3 within the content and 2 on the sidebar.
-Anything more than that will hurt user experience (UI).
+If you have an average content length of 1200 words, you should put max 3 within the content and 2 on the sidebar.
+Anything more than that will hurt the user experience (UI).

 Word of caution: There are no guidelines as such on the number of ads.
 This is just my own personal opinion.
 Google earlier used to restrict publishers to 3 ads per page.
 But that limit has now been revoked.

 In fact, I too hate visiting sites where I see little content with overflowing ads.
-The result is high bounce rate.
+The result is a high bounce rate.

 Bloggers, mostly newcomers, often try to make quick money from their blog by placing too many ads thinking it will make them rich overnight.
 The end result: the blog die and perish on its own.
-Why to hurry so much when you have an opportunity to earn more from your blog.
+Why hurry so much when you have an opportunity to earn more from your blog.

 Making money stops me from being fooled by affiliate owners who shut their business in between without any notice and leave small affiliates like me crumbling.
-I never faced these things in last 10 years with Adsense or at-least Media.net ads.
+I never faced these things in the last 10 years with Adsense or at-least Media.net ads.
 They have net 30 payment terms and have never seen payments arriving late.

 Talking about RPM.
 Yes.
-I know that most of the niche which serve ads earn low RPM but if you can scale your blog and get at-least half a million visitors per month, no one can stop you from earning great passive money from it.
+I know that most of the niche which serves ads earn low RPM but if you can scale your blog and get at-least half a million visitors per month, no one can stop you from earning great passive money from it.

 Just keep on serving your users with quality content and they will keep coming back to your site for fresh content.
-Once your site gets stable, you need to spend just few hours per week to update it on regular basis.
+Once your site gets stable, you need to spend just a few hours per week to update it on a regular basis.
 Alternatively, you can hire VA for this job and focus on some other project.

-Just keep on using this mode to build adsense based sites and let them run to earn revenue for you passively.
+Just keep on using this mode to build Adsense based sites and let them run to earn revenue for you passively.

 Adsense like sites pays like a regular 9-5 job.
 Many bloggers earn even more than their usual day job.
 The extra money you earn from blogging can be used to reinvest in some other blogging projects.
 You can travel and even work from remote locations without worrying about your projects.
 Become a remote blogger and get to work when and where you want – or travel while blogging!

-You just need to add fresh content and monitor your sites and that can be done just by having a internet connection.
-No need to ask for leave from your boss, or justify your skills for pay hike.
+You just need to add fresh content and monitor your sites and that can be done just by having an internet connection.
+No need to ask for leave from your boss, or justify your skills for a pay hike.
 Just set up your own online business and you can be your own boss in no time!!!

 Adsense based sites, however, suffer from some drawbacks too.
 Some bloggers add too many ads in a bid to earn more money from it.
-Adding more ads not only will reduce your income but will also impact user experience and badly hit bounce rate.
+Adding more ads not only will reduce your income but will also impact user experience and badly hit the bounce rate.

 Just try to understand it.
 A user comes on the site to check content or looking for some solution for a problem that your site offers.
-If you bombard him with too many ads, he will close your site and click on next available link appearing in Google search result.
+If you bombard him with too many ads, he will close your site and click on the next available link appearing in Google search results.

 So, you see this is like a vicious circle.

 Ideally, I recommend that if your content length is around 1200 words per post, you can show 3 ads within the content and 2 on the sidebar.
 So, in total 5 ads for average post length of 1200 words.
 Again, let me clarify it.
 It is just my opinion.
-Nobody stops from you from placing any number of ads on your blog.
+Nobody stops you from placing any number of ads on your blog.

-Anything more than that means you are taking big risk with it.
+Anything more than that means you are taking a big risk with it.
 Earning less is far better than earning nothing.

-It is therefore best to focus on increasing traffic by posting awesome green content rather than running after gold by placing too many ads on the site.
+It is, therefore, best to focus on increasing traffic by posting awesome green content rather than running after gold by placing too many ads on the site.